 Please watch the video below for an overview of our services

 $65 for 1 person/$110 for two (Updated for November 2019 Class to $100/$130 for two) – You hear directly from industry experts about the home buying process.
 You must register for classes ahead of time.
 You can sign up here.
 Classes are once a month and run from 5:30pm-8:30pm Tuesday, Wednesday, and Thursday evenings.
 Your fee also includes a free follow-up one-on-one appointment including a free soft credit check and mortgage readiness review.

 First Time Home Buyer Counseling:

 Instead of taking a course, you can sign up for a one-on-one appointment to review your mortgage readiness.
 You can review credit, budgeting, savings, and affordability with one of our highly trained counselors.
-The fee is $20 for an optional soft credit check.
 See how much you can afford!
 To sign up click here.

 First Time Homebuyer Resources